channel open v4.1.0 AI agent harnesses tested end-to-end

 01 / Quickstart

 One prompt.
-Paste it into Claude on each Mac.
+Paste it into your agent on each machine.

 This is the fast path.
-It works because Claude Code can read the README, install the CLI, build the MCP server, and register the plugin for you.
+It works because your local AI agent can read the README, install the CLI, build the MCP server, and register the right channel plugin for its harness.

 Read the README at https://github.com/EthanSK/agent-bridge and follow